mohamadsrour/Vision-Language-AML/README.md

 At this point you should be able to run and edit the base code provided.

+We created two new folder labeled_PACS and our_labeled_PACS, the later contains the labeled images we were assigned, and the first is a collection of our labeled images and those obtained [here](https://drive.google.com/drive/folders/1ccNew39f6PgPgkZCvKMqqCtTy9emi-_S)

 ## Base Code Structure
 | File | Description |
 | ---- | ----------- |